+'''

-virtualbox virtualbox/module-compilation-allowed boolean true virtualbox virtualbox/delete-old-modules boolean true debconf-set-selections vboxconf prior to the installation of the VirtualBox Debian package.
+virtualbox virtualbox/module-compilation-allowed boolean true virtualbox virtualbox/delete-old-modules boolean true

+'''

 The first line allows compilation of the vboxdrv kernel module if no module was found for the current kernel.
 The second line allows the package to delete any old vboxdrv kernel modules compiled by previous installations.